 Presented by: Becky Beaton-York, Ph.D., NBCCH-Fellow

-Dr. Beaton-York is a Licensed Psychologist and the Founder of The Knowledge Tree with over 30 years of experience.
+Dr. Beaton-York is a Licensed Psychologist and the Founder of The Knowledge Tree with over 32 years of experience.
 She is a National Board Certified Fellow in Clinical Hypnotherapy (NBCCH-Fellow) through the National Board for Certified Clinical Hypnotherapists (NBCCH).
 Dr. Beaton-York earned her Fellowship (the highest level of certification) with NBCCH for her extensive years of training and experience in hypnotherapy since 1995.
 She has taught hundreds of workshops both nationally and internationally.
-However, for many years Dr. Beaton-York exclusively taught hypnotherapy certification courses to mental health professionals all over the United States, Mexico, and South Africa.
-She later created her own NBCCH approved training in 2008.
+However, for many years, Dr. Beaton-York only taught hypnotherapy certification courses to mental health professionals all over the United States, Mexico, and South Africa.
+She later created her own NBCCH-approved training in 2008.
 Dr. Beaton-York is known for her unusual combination of being extremely knowledgeable & scientific yet down-to-earth & easy to understand, while also being playful and humorous.
 Not only will you learn a ton, you'll have fun doing so.
 LPCA of Georgia has awarded her with both the Counselor Educator of the Year Award in 2005 as well as the Lifetime Achievement Award in 2015.

 Agenda (Each Day of the Training):

 - 9:45 a.m. – 10:00 a.m.
 Sign-In (Please be mindful that you will be on camera all day & need a quiet place for practice sessions :-)

 - 12:15 p.m. – 1:45 p.m.
 Workshop (Cont.)